mesn1985/WebApplicationSecurityBasicsLab/crAPI/6_Basic_Token_Attacks.md

 ### 🧪 Activity: Explore JWT Tokens

-Go to [https://jwt.io/](https://jwt.io/) and perform the following:
+Go to [https://jwt.io/](https://jwt.io/) and perform the following using JWT Encoder:

 1. Change the value of `sub`.
 How drastically does the signature change?
 2. Change the value of `iat`.
 What happens to the signature?
 3. Copy and decode the JWT header in a base64 decoder.
 What metadata do you see?
 4. Decode the JWT payload.
 What claims are visible?

 > 🔍 Reflection: Base64 encoding does **not** protect the contents of a JWT.
 If sensitive data is in the payload, anyone can read it.
+But changing the content of JWT _header_ or _payload_ significantly changes the signature.

 ---